-Set deep in the Indian Himalayas on the western edge of the Tibetan plateau, Ladakh, or 'Little Tibet', is one of the highest and driest inhabited places on earth.
+Set deep in the Indian Himalayas on the western edge of the Tibetan plateau, Ladakh, or “Little Tibet”, is one of the highest and driest inhabited places on earth.
 Yet for centuries it was home to a rich and self-sustaining culture.
 Then, in the 1970s, came ‘development,’ which undermined the local economy and eroded cultural self-esteem.
 The result has been increasing community and family breakdown, unemployment, sprawling urban slums and pollution.
-Since 1975, ISEC has been providing Ladakhis with information about the impact of conventional development in other parts of the world while exploring more sustainable patterns of development in Ladakh itself, based on the use of local knowledge and resources.
-ISEC has helped to establish several important indigenous organisations in Ladakh, including the Ladakh Ecological Development Group (LEDeG).

-Our work in Ladakh has also included hosting a wide range of meetings, from 'hands-on' village workshops to international conferences.
-We have produced community theatre, radio shows, Ladakhi language schoolbooks, the first Ladakhi-English dictionary, and an educational comic book, 'A Journey to New York', that has been used in schools throughout Ladakh.
+Over the past four decades our work in Ladakh has also included hosting a wide range of meetings, from “hands-on” village workshops to international conferences.
+We have produced community theater, radio shows, Ladakhi language schoolbooks, the first Ladakhi-English dictionary, and an educational comic book, “A Journey to New York”, that has been used in schools throughout Ladakh.

-ISEC has also supported farmers in resisting the pressures of industrialised agriculture.
-We have organized tours for Ladakhi farmers to visit sustainable farms in other parts of South Asia and abroad, supported local campaigns about the hazards of pesticides and chemical fertilisers, and introduced solar greenhouses that enable villagers to grow vegetables year round.
+Local Futures has also supported farmers in resisting the pressures of industrialized agriculture.
+We have organized tours for Ladakhi farmers to visit sustainable farms in other parts of South Asia and abroad, supported local campaigns about the hazards of pesticides and chemical fertilizers, and introduced solar greenhouses that enable villagers to grow vegetables year round.